 - Aggressive – often raise their voices, with or without provocation, and think that their requests should have the utmost priority.

-- Know It Alls – these are customers who think they know everything about business operations and would criticize your every move towards a solution.
+- Know It Alls – these are customers who think they know everything about business operations and would criticise your every move towards a solution.

 - Whiner – tends to blow things out of proportion (even if there’s none, to begin with), and are very hard to please.

-Now that you are able to identify their behaviors, you are off to a good start in dealing with stubborn phone clients.
+Now that you are able to identify their behaviours, you are off to a good start in dealing with stubborn phone clients.